dttrugman/GrowClust3D.jl/README.md

 ` pkg> add https://github.com/dttrugman/GrowClust3D.jl`

-[Note, to download a local copy of this repository, try `git clone https://github.com/dttrugman/GrowClust3D.jl`.]
+The example scripts use additional functionality from the `DataFrames` external packages, so it is recommended to add it via the package manager to complete the install:

+` pkg> add DataFrames`

 Once installed, please do run the test set that checks your installation by running a suite of test problems:

 ` pkg> test GrowClust3D`

-The example scripts use additional functionality from the `DataFrames` external packages, so it is recommended to add it via the package manager to complete the install:

-` pkg> add DataFrames`

 **Note:** The GrowClust3D software was finalized using Julia v1.8.
 It is recommended to use at least v1.6 or later as there can be compatibility issues with the packages GrowClust3D depends on.
 For example, Proj.jl requires v1.6 or later at present writing.

 ---

 The `examples/` directory has two different Julia (.jl) "run/driver" scripts: `run_growclust3D.jl` as a reference example for typical usage on a single processor, and `run_growclust3D-MP.jl` which is similar in spirit but designed for multiprocessing on multiple cores.
 These two .jl scripts can be copied and reused as examples for any generic GrowClust3D problem with little/no modification.
+These example scripts, along with the rest of the repository, can be downloaded via `git clone https://github.com/dttrugman/GrowClust3D.jl` or equivalent.

 The primary way to tailor GrowClust3D to your dataset is by modifying the input files.
 With this in mind, in `examples/` there are four different example input (.inp) files related to the Spanish Springs, Nevada earthquake sequence.
 Any of the input files can be paired with either of the two run scripts.

 The example input files are summarized as follows:

 1. `example.trace1D.inp`: example raytracing a 1D velocity model
 2. `example.nllgrid1D.inp`: example using precomputed (NonLinLoc) 1D travel time grid